YKMadhav/USB-Material-Sync/README.md

 > the user-specified relative path.
 It never scans the entire USB
 > indiscriminately.

+## Why I Built This

+This project came from a simple situation I have experienced as a student.

+Sometimes lecture notes or study materials are not shared immediately.
+There can be delays in collecting the material, uploading it, or getting it from the teacher to the students.
+When exams are approaching, even a small delay can become inconvenient.

+I wanted a simple way to make the material available without depending on everyone having to manually copy files or wait for them to be shared digitally.

+With **USB-Material-Sync**, the required study material can be placed on a removable drive, and the tool can automatically detect the drive and synchronize the material to the intended location.

+The idea is simple:

+> **Put the material on the removable drive → connect it → let the tool handle the copying.**

+This also makes it useful beyond my original use case.
+Anyone can prepare a removable drive with the required files and use the tool to quickly transfer the material to a computer without manually navigating through folders and copying everything one by one.

+It started as a small solution to a problem I personally encountered, but the same idea can be useful anywhere **materials need to be distributed quickly through a removable drive**.

 ## Features

 -   Automatic removable-volume detection (Windows, macOS, Linux)